varigence/docs/bimlflex/technology-ssis/ssis-on-prem-sql-server.md

 1. Create BDV database and tables using BimlStudio script
 1. Build SSIS Packages for the target version
 1. Deploy database artifacts through the SSDT project
-1. Test run SSIS packages and validate the data that is loaded to the RDV
+1. Test run SSIS packages and validate the data that is loaded to the DV

-### Configure the RDV Project
+### Configure the DV Project

-1. Change the RDV connection's connection type.
+1. Change the DV connection's connection type.
 1. Enable acceleration of Linked Satellites.

-#### Change the RDV connection's connection Type
+#### Change the DV connection's connection Type

 1. Navigate to **Connections**
   ![ssis-op-sql-menu-connections.png](images/ssis-op-sql-menu-connections.png)
-1. Select the BFX_RDV Connection
+1. Select the BFX_DV Connection
   ![ssis-op-sql-connections-list.png](images/ssis-op-sql-connections-list.png)
 1. Change the Connection Type to "OLEDB" or "OLEDB with ELT" and save
   ![ssis-op-sql-connections-save.png](images/ssis-op-sql-connections-save.png)

-At this point, the RDV can be configured to work with ETL or ELT.
+At this point, the DV can be configured to work with ETL or ELT.
 For ETL choose the standard Connection Type, i.e. "OLEDB".
 For ELT choose the connection type that specifies ELT, i.e. "OLEDB with ELT".

 ### Model Data Vault Metadata